 You can increase your cognitive ability by confronting your beliefs—the fewer limitations and restrictions on thinking, the greater your ability to reason.
 The more you research and study ideas outside your paradigm, the more you appreciate the freedom of thought.

 So, here’s the antidote to the effects of religion.
 Begin studying critical thinking.
 Here are some links to our essential “critical thinking toolkit.”
-This series includes logical reasoning, the truth-seekers axioms, and spotting logical fallacy.
+This series includes logical reasoning, the spiritual axioms, and spotting logical fallacy.
 These can reduce or eliminate the harmful effects of religious extremism.
 Conduct independent research using sources from outside the worldview you are investigating.

 Our research shows that extremist religious beliefs and reasoning are at odds with one another.
 Fact is, belief and reason are opposites.
 The inverse function of faith and belief to rational thinking is scary.
 Moderates who hold on to their beliefs encourage others who may be more susceptible to extremist ideology.